Agentic workflows with LangChain4j

 • Use @MemoryId when the backend supports per-conversation memory.

 Create a Flow that calls agents with agent(name, fn, ResultType.class).
-You can export, branch, and loop based on typed results.
+You can export results, branch, and loop based on typed outputs.

 @ApplicationScoped